Becoming an Alpinist

 - Management of the trip / itinerary and booking of all mountain huts

-- Mountain huts & lift passes, for you and the guides.
-Allow about 50 euros per night half board accommodation.
-The guides expenses are split between the group members and are discounted in huts and on lifts.
+- The guides expenses are split between the group members and are discounted in huts and on lifts.
 The best way to deal with these expenses is to make a communal group 'kitty' which you contribute to and all expenses are paid out of.
-Based the above programme two nights will be spent in huts and two lifts will be taken at around 25 and 35 euros each.

 - Mountaineering equipment.
-Check the kit list above
+Check the kit list below

 Further Details & Booking